 We need to be quite frank about this.
 World Streets is not, even if it may at times appear to be the case, an anti-car journal.
 To the contrary!
-There are many reasons for this, one of them being the sheer good sense of understanding that it’s going to be kind of hard to get rid of something like one billion of them with a simple swing of righteous rhetoric.
+There are many reasons for this, one of them being the sheer good sense of understanding that it’s going to be rather difficult to get rid of something like one billion of them with a simple swing of righteous rhetoric.
 And not to forget that cars really do play a powerful and useful role under many circumstances in the daily lives of many honest hard-working people.
 But the other side of this good sense coin is awareness that our very high and even cascading level of car dependence and profligate use are major challenges to quality of life, health and sound economics that need to be faced squarely and soon.
 Let’s see what our long time colleague “Mr. Meter”, Lee Schipper of the Global Metropolitan Studies at the University of California at Berkeley, has to say on the subject of car-madness in Asia.

 Car Crazy: The Perils of Asia’s Hyper-Motorization